YaronKoresh/SysMan/README.md

 In an industry where downtime equals revenue loss, SysMan reduces "Time-to-Resolution" (TTR) by removing the cognitive load of diagnostics.

 * **🧠 Cognitive Offload:** Forget memorizing obscure PowerShell syntax or Registry paths.
 SysMan presents every possible scenario—from *Boot Failure* to *Network Isolation*—in a clear, human-readable menu.
-* **🔌 Plug-and-Play Power:** A fully portable executable that runs instantly on any Windows machine.
+* **🔌 Plug-and-Play Power:** A fully portable software that runs instantly on Windows machines.
 No agents, no prerequisites, no "DLL missing" errors.
 * **🛡️ Dual-Mode Engineering:**
     * **Crisis Mode:** Instant incident response tools (Kill-Switch, Forensics, Unblocking).
     * **Maintenance Mode:** Proactive hygiene tools (Debloat, Optimize, Patch).